erickhiu/eecs376-tutoring/book/algorithms/pair-n-halt/pair-n-halt.md

 3. Practice with the potential method as a way to reason about whether an algorithm will eventually halt.

 ## 🧰 Materials / Props
 - [Code snippet](./code-snippets.pdf): Each student receives either an “if-block” or “else-block” snippet.
-Below is the version used in winter 25.
+Below is the version used in Winter 25.

 <table>
   <tr valign="top">